AakinDesai/KUKA-Youbot-Manipulation/README.md

 Then, it runs a loop over the NextState and FeedbackControl functions to obtain the csv for animation.

-The last part of the code is to plot the error vs time and the error plots
+The last part of the code is to plot the error vs time and the error plots.